 The experiences of Airbnb (and other platforms) are examples of predictable and known types of risks.
 The spectrum of risks in the sharing economy is, however, much more broad.
 One can only imagine the potential issues that may arise with companies like Care.com—a service that provides child, special needs and elderly care—or Drizly—the deliverer of alcoholic drinks.
 Childcare raises an endless range of potential issues, from background checks to a child’s allergies.
 Similarly, Drizly may be abused by teens buying alcohol while using a vetted adult’s smartphone.

 This type of liability exposure is real for many entrepreneurs, and the insurance industry has not yet provided a solution.
 The default approach for insurers is to first amass data—the more, the better.
-Shelby Clark from peers.org explains his experience in launching RelayRides:
+Shelby Clark, founder and former CEO of Peers, explains his experience in launching RelayRides: